calee14/FoodAllergyIndicator/README.md

 - **Cap Lee** - Pretty much going to be the only contributor

 # Todo
+- [ ] Improve api search in some way
+  - [ ] Use google's vision API to detect food in picture
+  - [ ] connect to API
+  - [ ] check if there is food in image
+  - [ ] implement allergy check code with google's results
+- [ ] Check clarifai's confidence score to tell if we should look at data
+  - ~~[ ] have a threshold of more than 80 percent from 50.~~
+  - [ ] have threshold go to more then 97 percent from 80.
+  - NOTE: When API is given a picture of a pen the highest confidence score is around 75%.
+When API is given a picture of a person it can range from 80-97.
+Raise threshold to 97 or 98 percent.
 - [X] Indicate user that they've taken a photo
   - https://stackoverflow.com/questions/48180635/how-to-insert-image-on-uiview
   - https://stackoverflow.com/questions/28485621/create-uibutton-programmatically-with-constraints-in-swift